velocity-formula/nextcloud-tagspaces-integration-service/README.md

 ## Important notice

-Besides the authentication created for the nextcloud user, current implementation has no security measures as primary service use is intended for **local internal** use.
+Besides the authentication created for the nextcloud user and CORS_ALLOW_ORIGINS environment variable, current implementation has no other security measures as service use is intended for **local internal** use only.

 ## License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by